 Jasmine plants have small white flowers and are very pretty.
 They give off a sweet scent that is often used in its essential oil form for relaxation.

-Studies show that this scent is linked to reduced anxiety levels and also that it improves sleep quality.
-Jasmine plants are quite easy to keep as they will live well in a pot.
-Place it on the windowsill and water it regularly during flowering periods.
-You can let the topsoil dry out slightly during non-flowering periods to avoid over watering.
+Studies show that this scent is linked to reduced anxiety levels and also improved sleep quality.
+Jasmine plants are quite easy to keep in a pot and look great in bedrooms.
+Place yours on the windowsill and water it regularly during flowering periods.
+You can let the top of the soil dry out slightly during non-flowering periods to avoid overwatering.

 This medicinal plant is a great addition to any home.
 It produces oxygen at night, so like the other plants listed, it will improve the air in your bedroom.
 This plant is known as a ‘succulent’ – it needs very little watering as it maintains moisture within its leaves.
 The gel from these leaves can be used to treat minor cuts and burns, insect bites and dry skin.
 It is, therefore, a great plant to have around the house!
 Keep your Aloe Vera plant in a sunny place to ensure it stays healthy.